Setting Up the UniFi Cloud Gateway Ultra with BT Fibre

 Managing the Network from the App

 Another pleasant surprise was how easy the UniFi Network app made management.
 By enabling remote access and linking the gateway to my UniFi account, I can see my whole network from anywhere.
-The app shows WAN status, client devices, and Wi-Fi networks.
-It also lets me make quick changes on the go.
+The app gives you a decent overview of what’s going on — enough for day-to-day checks without opening a browser.
 For heavier tasks like complex firewall rules, the web interface is still the better choice, but for day to day use the app is excellent.

 Final Thoughts